2023 Solar Incentives Guide for Turlock, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: You may be able to sign a net metering agreement with your Turlock utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
+• Net Metering: You may be able to sign a net metering agreement with your Turlock utility company.
+This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
 Your utility company will then subtract this value from your utility bill each month.

-- Tax Exemptions: Your solar panel system could qualify for both sales tax and property tax exemptions.
+• Tax Exemptions: Your solar system may qualify for exemptions on both sales and property tax.
 Sales tax exemptions are effective at the time of purchase.
-Property tax exemptions allow you to ignore the value added by your solar panels when calculating property taxes on your home.
+Property tax exemptions let you ignore the added value of the solar panels when you are calculating property taxes on your house.

 Best Regional Coverage